iansltx/raphple/readme.md

 3. Import /db/schema.sql into a MySQL 5.6+ database.
 4. Set $_ENV vars for your SMS provider, as well as DB_HOST, DB_USER, DB_PASSWORD and DB_NAME vars to
 connect to your database, and APP_PORT for how you want to access the web server (defaults to port 80).
-5. Run `php public/index.php` (you'll need sudo if you're keeping the port 80 default).
+5. Run `php public/index.php` (you'll need sudo if you're keeping the port 80 default) or, for clustered operation, `vendor/bin/cluster public/index.php`.

 ## Setup (docker-compose)

 After completing step 1 of the above, copy docker-compose.override-example.yml to docker-compose.override.yml and set the appropriate environment variables for the SMS provider you're using.
 Then run `docker-compose build` and `docker-compose up`.
-The web server will be available at port 80.
+The web server will be available at port 80, and is managed by amphp/cluster for parallelism.

 If you want to reflect code updates without a rebuild (though you'll still need to restart the container due to how amphp works), run `composer install` on your local directory, then volume-mount that directory into `/var/app` in the